Azure/azure-quickstart-templates/quickstarts/microsoft.azure-ai-agent-service/standard-agent/README.md

 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fquickstarts%2Fmicrosoft.azure-ai-agent-service%2Fstandard-agent%2Fazuredeploy.json)

 Resources for the hub, project, storage account, key vault, AI Services, and Azure AI Search will be created for you.
-The AI Services, AI Search, and Azure Blob Storage account will be connected to your project/hub and a gpt-4o-mini model will be deployed in the eastus region.
+The AI Services, AI Search, and Azure Blob Storage account will be connected to your project/hub using managed identity for authentication and a gpt-4o-mini model will be deployed in the eastus region.

 ## Resources